What is IgG4?

 - Lymphoplasmacytic infiltration of tissues with many IgG4-positive plasma cells

 - Storiform fibrosis (scarring involving cells arranged like a cartwheel on histology).

 Elevated serum IgG4 is present in 60–70% patients.

 What is the cause of IgG4-related disease?

 - It may be an autoimmune disorder: antinuclear antibodies and autoantibodies to pancreatic antigens have been found in autoimmune pancreatitis.

-- It has features of an allergic disorder: abnormal high Th2 cytokines (cell messenger proteins) in tissues, raised IgE and increased T-reg lymphocytes in blood and raised eosinophil count in 40% of patients.
+- It has features of an allergic disorder: abnormally high Th2 cytokines in tissues, raised IgE and increased T-reg lymphocytes in the blood, and raised eosinophil count in 40% of patients.
 Cytokines IL-10 (interleukin 10) and TGF-β (transforming growth factor Beta) are known to support IgG4 production and are at elevated levels in IgG4-related disease.

 How is IgG4-related disease diagnosed?

 The diagnosis of IgG4-related disease can be difficult, as multiple organs may be involved simultaneously.
 Diagnostic criteria have not been fully developed.